dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Contract Flow.md

 ### Buyer
 Purchasing the usage of a product.
 Can purchase a Forward App where the App does not yet exist.
+Purchasing from the store will pool the money which will be dispersed using DRE.

 ### App
 An app is a wrapper around an Idea that is meant for end consumption.

+### Packeteer
+Whenever QA passes a packet that you submitted, you are minted this NFT.
+You can trade these on OpenSea - they carry no power or funding.